 What happens with the rest of our budget isn’t as important, as long as we’re spending within our means (i.e. not going into debt to support our spending).

-So take some time to determine what the important things are in your life.
+Bottom line: take some time to determine what the important things are in your life.
 Then create the budget to help you spend your money on those things.